A weak regularity lemma for polynomials

-We note that $|\bias(P)|$ is closely related to the statistical distance between the distribution of $P$ and the uniform distribution on $\F$ (see e.g.~\cite{BogdanovVi10}, Claim~33).
+As we will see below, simple analysis relates bias and equidistribution as follows (see also e.g.~\cite{BGY20}, or Claim~33 in \cite{BogdanovVi10}):

-Towards proving that rank-regularity implies weak regularity, we will use the best bound known for the structure versus randomness problem for polynomials, which is almost linear (and linear if $|\F| \ge \rk(P)^\e$).
-Here, $\L_\F(r) := \log_{|\F|}(r+1)+1$. \begin{theorem}[\cite{MoshkovitzZh22}, Corollary~8.5\footnote{See also Remark~8.3 for the bound on $c_d$.}] For $P \in \Poly_d(\F)$ with $\ch(\F)>d$,
+Towards proving that rank-regularity implies weak regularity, we will use the best bound known for the structure versus randomness problem for polynomials, which is almost linear. \begin{theorem}[\cite{MoshkovitzZh22}, Corollary~8.5 and Remark~8.3] For any $P \in \Poly_d(\F)$ with $\ch(\F)>d$,